exercism/v3/languages/python/exercises/concept/comments/.docs/after.md

 e.g.

-# this is single line comment
+# This is single line comment

 2.Multi line comment